-Expertise – Arbitrators are generally chosen based upon their expertise in the subject matter of the dispute.
+Arbitrators are generally chosen based upon their expertise in the subject matter of the dispute.
 This is a key advantage over litigation, which generally involves the use of jurors as fact-finders.
 The jurors will lack the subject-matter knowledge of professional arbitrators chosen by the parties.
 Some argue that this fact makes it less likely that jurors will arrive at a fair and just result.

-Costs – There may be significant cost savings associated with arbitrating rather than litigating a dispute.
+It depends upon the nature and complexity of the matter.
+There may be significant cost savings associated with arbitrating rather than litigating a dispute.
 While the parties generally share the responsibility of paying the arbitrators, it avoids many of the court fees, legal fees, and other expenses associated with going to trial.
 The primary point of savings is the lack of formality in the discovery process.
 Generally, the arbitrators control the proceeding and request from the parties whatever evidence they require in deciding the dispute.

-Privacy – As with other types of ADR, arbitration is a private process.
+As with other types of ADR, arbitration is a private process.
 The parties do not have to disclose the dispute or any of the facts of the situation to the rest of the world.
 Privacy in arbitration offers the same advantages and disadvantages as mediation.

-Relationships – Arbitration can have the effect of preserving on-going business relationships.
+Arbitration can have the effect of preserving on-going business relationships.
 The parties may feel comfortable that the dispute is not decided arbitrarily, as experts are reviewing the facts and deciding the case.
 In this way, the parties are less likely to feel that they were treated unfairly by the system.

 The above aspects of arbitration may be seen by a party as an advantage or disadvantage.
 For example, a party may hope to sway jurors by appealing to their emotions.
 This is not as easy when dealing with expert arbitrators who are more likely to apply the law without regard to personal emotions.
-Further, arbitration will lead to a decision on the dispute.
+Further, an arbitration will lead to a decision on the dispute.
 One party may see this finality as a benefit, while other parties may want to retain the ability to continue negotiating a settlement.